 Best Board Games for Adults

 Adult board games don't always mean that you're playing a raunchy game of cards against humanity.
 (Although, sometimes you do want to play some r-rated board games!)
 At other times, you might want to whip out a cooperative strategy game such as Pandemic or Until Daylight.
-Some cooperative games with scary elements such as zombies may frighten children, even if they can grasp the mechanics of the game.
+Some cooperative games with scary elements such as zombies may frighten children, even if they can grasp the game's mechanics.
 Escape room board games are also great for adult audiences as they employ critical thinking skills and sometimes intense puzzle-solving elements.
-Of course, there's always trivia games for adults that like to test their knowledge.
+Of course, there are always trivia games for adults that like to test their knowledge.
 (Or perhaps even a fun drinking game!)
 No matter how you like to play, we're sure you can find the perfect board game for game nights with friends!

 Best Family Board Games

 |Sushi Go Party!
 Game||Carcassonne Board Game||Funko Signature Games: Last Defense!||Ticket to Ride Board Game|

 Anyone looking to start up a family board game night is, of course, going to need some good board games to play with the fam.
 Family favorites like Carcassonne and Ticket to Ride are obvious choices, but there are other great games for families as well!
 Many games are for ages 7 or 8 and up, and they play fairly quickly so kids with short attention spans don't get bored before game time ends.
 Some family board games fall into the party game category because they're high-energy, quick-play games.
 However, there are also junior versions of adult favorites like Settlers of Catan, so one day you can work your kids up to the big leagues!

 Best Cooperative Board Games

 |Unlock!
 Squeak and Sausage Game Adventures||Mysterium Board Game||Adventure Games: The Dungeon||Forbidden Sky: Height of Danger|